Thomas R. Marshall: Law practice

 Marshall's alcoholism had begun to interfere with his busy life before his marriage.
 He arrived at court hung-over on several occasions and was unable to keep his addiction secret in his small hometown.
 His wife helped him to overcome his drinking problem and give up liquor after she locked him in their home for two weeks to undergo a treatment regimen.
 Thereafter, he became active in temperance organizations and delivered several speeches about the dangers of liquor.
 Although he had stopped drinking, his past alcoholism was later raised by opponents during his gubernatorial election campaign.

 Marshall remained active in the Democratic party after his 1880 defeat and began stumping for other candidates and helping to organize party rallies across the state.
 His speeches were noted for their partisanship, but his rhetoric gradually shifted away from a conservative viewpoint in the 1890s as he began to identify himself with the growing progressive movement.
 He became a member of the state Democratic Central Committee in 1904, a position that raised his popularity and influence in the party.

 Marshall and his wife were involved in several private organizations.
 He was active in the Presbyterian Church, taught Sunday school, and served on the county fair board.
 As he grew wealthy from his law firm he became involved in local charities.
-An enthusiastic Mason in Columbia City Lodge No. 189 in the Grand Lodge of Indiana, he was a governing member of the state's York Rite bodies, awarded the thirty-third degree of the Scottish Rite in 1898, and became an Active member of the Northern Masonic Jurisdiction's Supreme Council in 1911.
+An enthusiastic Mason in Columbia City Lodge No. 189 in the Grand Lodge of Indiana, he was a governing member of the state's York Rite bodies, awarded the thirty-third degree of the Scottish Rite in 1898, and became an Active member of the Supreme Council, Scottish Rite, Northern Jurisdiction in 1911.
 He remained a passionate Freemason until his death and served on several Masonic charitable boards.
 After his death, the $25,000 cost of erecting his mausoleum in Indianapolis' Crown Hill Cemetery was gratefully paid for by the Scottish Rite NMJ Supreme Council.